-View the sites of modern and historical sites of significance in this extensive 10 day tour of France that will take you from the beaches of Normandy to the cobbled stone streets of Paris.
+View modern and historical sites in this extensive 10 day tour of France that will take you from the beaches of Normandy to the cobbled stone streets of Paris.

 “If there is anyone that you should trust traveling abroad with, it is Fred Campbell.
 I had the pleasure of going to France and exploring the vast city of Paris, the centuries-old, small-town Bayeux and every beach from the invasion of Normandy, it truly was a trip of a lifetime.
 I still look back fondly on the many memories I made on the trip and it was all thanks to the incredible Fred Campbell.” – Matthew O.

 Day 1: Tuesday (6/29)- Arrive in France and settle into accommodations in Bayeux, visit the Bayeux Cathedral